joeFunction/Budget_Tracker/readme.md

 The theme of this application is a Budget Tracker which will allow for offline access and functionality.

-The user will is able to add expenses and deposits to their budget with or without a connection.
+The user is able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, data will populate the total when brought back online.

 Offline Functionality: